Diamond Engagement Ring GuideDiamond Engagement Ring Guide admin Sun, 12/06/2009 - 10:13

 - Diamonds were first discovered in India four thousand years ago but were valued so highly for their beauty that only royalty would have seen them.

 - The ancient Greeks saw diamonds as the tears of the gods and the Romans believed they were pieces of falling stars

 - The first recorded diamond engagement ring was give to Mary of Burgundy in 1477 but most people still would not have seen one at that time

 - The solitaire ring as we know it today was introduced by Tiffany & Co. in the 1880s and became the classic symbol of engagement

 Starting Out With The Right Ring DesignStarting Out With The Right Ring Design admin Sun, 12/06/2009 - 12:07

 Before you start to think about the perfect diamond for your girlfriend’s engagement ring you will have to get the ring itself just right.
 The ring comes in two distinct parts, the metal band and the setting, and you will need to choose a type of metal and a style of setting.

-Choosing the metal for an engagement ring involves a little research into your girlfriend’s jewellery collection.
-Does she wear mainly gold jewellery or silver jewellery?
+Choosing the metal for an engagement ring involves a little research into your girlfriend’s jewelry collection.
+Does she wear mainly gold jewelry or silver jewelry?
 Most women have a strong preference for one or the other, usually depending on their skin tone, so once you know which one she wears you can start from there.

-If your girlfriend wears mainly gold jewellery, your best option is an 18k yellow gold ring.
-However if she prefers silver jewellery you have a choice between platinum and white gold.
+If your girlfriend wears mainly gold jewelry, your best option is an 18k yellow gold ring.
+However if she prefers silver jewelry you have a choice between platinum and white gold.
 Here is a quick comparison of platinum and white gold.

 Choosing the right setting for an engagement ring is a matter of personal style.
 The most popular setting is a six prong solitaire setting, but there are plenty of others you could choose from.
 Here are three common engagement ring settings: